Indian locomotive class WAG-3

-The Indian locomotive class WAG-3 is a class of 25 kV AC electric locomotives that was imported from Europe in the mid 1960s for Indian Railways.
+The Indian locomotive class WAG-3 was a class of 25 kV AC electric locomotives that was imported from Europe in the mid 1960s for Indian Railways.
 The model name stands for broad gauge (W), AC Current (A), Goods traffic (G) engine, 3rd (3).
-A total of 10 WAG-3 locomotives were built by The European Group 50 Hz Group/European Group/50 Cycles Group (consortium) in 1965.
-They entered service in 1965.
+A total of 10 WAG-3 locomotives were built by The European Group 50 Hz Group/European Group/50 Cycles Group (consortium) in 1965, and entering service in the same year.

 The WAG-3 served mainly freight trains for over 35 years.
-As of January 2020, All locomotives have been removed from service all were scrapped.
+As of January 2020, all locomotives of this class have been withdrawn from service and scrapped.

 History

 Ten locomotives of this type were ordered from European Group.
 All these locomotives have been assembled in Europe.
-First locomotive was put in service in July, 1965.
-The typical feature of these locomotives is a Monomotor bogie.
-This construction results in substantial saving in weight in traction equipment and gives better adhesion.
-These locomotives utilize silicon rectifiers for conversion of ac power into dc.
-The traction motors are force ventilated and are fully suspended type.
+The first locomotive was put in service in July 1965.
+The typical feature of these locomotives was a Monomotor bogie.
+This construction resulted in substantial saving in weight in traction equipment and gives better adhesion.
+These locomotives utilize silicon rectifiers for conversion of AC power into DC.
+The traction motors were force ventilated and are fully suspended type.
 These motors are permanently grouped in parallel and controlled by tap changer and field weakening.
-The traction motors for the WAG3 were two units of Alstom MG1580A1 which output 23% more top power than the WAG1.
+The traction motors for the WAG-3 were two units of Alstom MG1580A1 which output 23% more top power than the WAG-1.
 This can be used for a multiple unit operation to a maximum of four locomotives.
 Compressed air brake for the loco and vacuum brake for the train are provided.
-In addition, these locomotives have been provided with rheostatic braking.WAG-4 is based on this class.
+In addition, these locomotives have been provided with rheostatic braking.
+The WAG-4 is based on this class.